Galaxy Watch 4: 48 hours on Samsung's new smartwatch | ExBulletin

 The 44mm-sized Galaxy Watch 4 lasted about a day and a half on its first full charge and use.
 I started using it at 2:00 pm on the first day and used it until midnight the next day.
 I didn’t keep the display on all the time, but I did keep my heart rate on.
 Using an always-on display will further reduce battery life.

-I’m sleeping with my Galaxy Watch 4 and I’ve been wearing it all the time.
+I’ve been sleeping with my Galaxy Watch 4 on and I’ve been wearing it all the time.
 I haven’t thought about battery life for about a week, but I don’t think it will be three days so far.

-I’m also using a large model of the Galaxy Watch 4.
-The smaller version may have a shorter battery life.
+I’m also using a larger model of the Galaxy Watch 4.
+Smaller versions may have shorter battery life.
 The small Samsung Galaxy Watch 3 struggled to prolong battery life with CNET’s Lexy Savvides always-on display, GPS, music playback, and other connectivity features.

 I have only a few days to try these, and my full impression comes in future reviews.
 It’s clear that this is the next big phase of Android watches, but it’s not yet clear if this is the best time to get in.